blogbootcamp/custom-post-list-order/README.md

 <a href="https://blog-bootcamp.jp/custom-post-list-order/">Custom Post List Order</a> is WordPress Plugin that sort the posted articles in order of published date or update date, page view.

+This plugin is created by <a href="https://blog-bootcamp.jp/profile/">BLOG BOOT CAMP ALEX</a>.

 ## Description
 The following conditions can be set for sorting.